Veit Erbermann: Biography

 Scholastic theology, first at Mainz and afterwards at Würzburg.
 Subsequently he was appointed rector of the pontifical seminary at Fulda, which position he held for seven years.

-His theological attainments and zeal for the Church brought him into conflict with many of the leading Reformers of his time.
+His theological attainments and zeal for Catholicism brought him into conflict with many of the leading Reformers of his time.
 He watched with a keen interest what in Protestant theological circles is known as "Syncretistic Controversy", and in his frequent encounters with its chief representatives proved himself an able champion of Catholicism.